 I have the best news for you!
 Learning how to prioritize yourself and practice self-care with your thoughts means you can have an amazing week, even when you don’t have the time or money to do a self-care activity.
 Your mind is always available to you to help you feel good, no matter your circumstances.
 Prioritizing yourself means improving your relationship with yourself and cleaning up the environment in your mind (your thoughts), so you can feel good whenever you want.

-Because the truth is, we all have seasons where the frosting simply isn’t an easy option.
+Because the truth is, we all have seasons when the “frosting” simply isn’t an easy option.
 Whether your husband is deployed, and all of your time goes to caring for your house and kids.
 Or the budget is tight, and you can’t splurge on expensive dinners or spa appointments.
 Or your best friend is out of town, so wine nights are a no-go.
 Whatever the case, you won’t always be able to do tons of self-care activities.
 But when self-care starts in your mind–and actions are just the frosting on top–you can still enjoy a delicious cupcake.
-You can still prioritize and care for yourself.
+You can still make yourself a priority (remember, it’s not selfish) and care for yourself.

 You Can Decide to Prioritize Yourself Today